Bronya-Rand/reimagined-couscous/infos/COMMISSIONS.md

 ## Requirements

-As I'm a lore focused bot creator, my bots tend to rely on official first-party sources to make the bot close to the official character/OC as possible.
+As I'm a bot creator that's focused on making bots accurate to their source material, my bots tend to rely on official first-party sources to make the bot close to the official character/OC as possible.

-> **NSFW commissions** will <u>not</u> being accepted.

 First-Party sources refers to: